DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/SimpleItem/template.md

 ---
 ---
 ##### shortDescription
-A template to be used for rendering the form item.
+A template that can be used to replace the default editor with custom content.

 ##### param(data): Object
 The item's data.